Fix “The Site Ahead Contains Harmful Programs” Warning in Google

 And so on.
 Each hacked WordPress site will behave differently.

-3. Remove the malware from your site manually
+Step 1: Remove the harmful programs from your site

-1. Use a dedicated WordPress malware removal plugin like MalCare
+Option 1.
+Use a dedicated WordPress malware removal plugin

 Security and firewall dashboard in MalCare